Slovak PM In very Serious Condition After Assassination Attempt - UrduPoint

 The alleged suspect's son told Slovak news site aktuality.sk he had "absolutely no idea what father was thinking, what he was planning, why it happened".

-Analyst Grigorij Meseznikov told AFP "there has been no (previous) attack on any minister or prime minister in Slovakia."
+Analyst Grigorij Meseznikov told AFP this was the first-ever attack on a government minister in Slovakia.

 "I only remember the case of former minister of economy Jan Ducky who was shot dead in 1999," he added.
 "But he had not been politically active anymore when he was killed."